isabella232/limitless-flows-blueprint/blueprint/index.md

 ![State of Limitless expert](images/016.png "State ofLimitless expert")

 #### Limitless expert state
-This contains the connectivity and conversation lifecycle management when the conversation is handled by an expert crowd via the SmartCrowd platform.
+This contains the connectivity and conversation lifecycle management when an expert crowd handles the conversation via the SmartCrowd platform.

 #### Submit the question to Limitless GigCX
-There is a Call Data Action using the ‘Limitless Push Question’ action.
+A Call Data Action is using the ‘Limitless Push Question’ action.
 This action submits the customer’s question to the Limitless GigCX SmartCrowd platform, and it becomes visible to the expert in the GigCX Crowd.
 The Genesys Conversation ID and Limitless GigCX Message ID are exchanged in the integration.

 ![Exchange of conversation ID and Limitless message ID](images/017.png "Exchange of conversation ID and Limitless message ID")